 - Their participation in insurance plans and cost of therapy

 Try to speak to a few different therapists before making your mind up.
-You can learn more about how to find a sex therapist here.

 New to therapy?
 Learn about how to find a therapist here.